christianahsasona/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-7.script that creates a new global variable.
+14. script that converts a number from base 10 to base 16.